raghur/easyblogger/README.rst

 ~~~~~~

 Install `pandoc <http://johnmacfarlane.net/pandoc/installing.html>`__ If
-you're on cygwin, you can just install the windows dl and put
+you’re on cygwin, you can just install the windows dl and put
 ``pandoc.exe`` somewhere on path

 OAuth2 API Authentication and Authorization